Making Mr. Right: Plot

-Jeff Peters (John Malkovich) is an emotionally repressed scientist who cannot stand others because of their intellectual inferiority.
+Dr. Jeff Peters (John Malkovich) is an emotionally repressed scientist who cannot stand others because of their intellectual inferiority.
 He dreams of deep space exploration, which would be difficult because of the lack of human contact for long periods of time.
 He develops the Ulysses android (which looks exactly like him) for the purpose of space exploration, since an android would not be affected by the isolation.

 Frankie Stone (Ann Magnuson) is hired to do public relations for the project.
 She meets project manager Dr. Ramdas (Harsh Nayyar) and Jeff, who both give Frankie an overview of the Ulysses project.
 As a part of her job, she must get to know the android better, in order to "humanize" him for the benefit of the project's sponsors in Congress.
-However, in his interaction with her, the android develops emotions and develops better social skills than the scientist himself.
-At one point the android impersonates Jeff in order to leave the laboratory, and stows away in Frankie's Chevrolet Corvair.
-After escaping he encounters human society at a shopping mall, buys a tuxedo, goes on a date with a woman named Sandy McCleary (Laurie Metcalf) who thinks he is Jeff, reducing her to an emotional wreck, and then loses his head (literally) over Frankie's best friend Trish (Glenne Headly) who has taken refuge in Frankie's apartment after walking out on her husband who is a star on the popular daytime soap opera New Jersey.
+However, in his interaction with her, the android develops emotions and develops better social skills than Jeff himself.
+At one point, the android impersonates Jeff in order to leave the laboratory, and stows away in Frankie's Chevrolet Corvair.
+After escaping, he encounters human society at a shopping mall, buys a tuxedo, goes on a date with a woman named Sandy McCleary (Laurie Metcalf) who thinks he is Jeff, reducing her to an emotional wreck, and then loses his head (literally) over Frankie's best friend Trish (Glenne Headly) who has taken refuge in Frankie's apartment after walking out on her husband who is a star on the popular daytime soap opera New Jersey.